-If you don't have much space on your counter for another appliance (especially if your toaster or blender is taking up that valuable real estate), you may want to consider a compact microwave.
+If you don't have much space on your counter for another appliance (especially if your toaster or blender is taking up that valuable real estate), consider a compact microwave.
 These small microwaves are less than 20" wide and 12" tall overall.
 While they can all accommodate a mug or a dinner plate, they won't be suitable for reheating full meals in casserole dishes or mixing bowls.

 If you're craving a convenient way to make crispy chicken wings or roasted vegetables, you might want to consider one of the best small air fryers or the best budget and cheap air fryers.
 For your breakfast needs, you might want one of the best 2-slice toasters or a quiet blender for early-morning smoothies.